foobar-engineering/mentor/README.md

 # How it works

 After that 2 roles will be executed:
- 1. `angstwad.docker_ubuntu` which will install docker on your Mentor host (you may comment it if you've already installed it before) in `setup.yml`
+ 1. `geerlingguy.docker` which will install docker on your Mentor host (you may comment it if you've already installed it before) in `setup.yml`
  2. `infra`, which do all the job:
     - copies Dockerfile to Mentor server for workshop image and build it onsite
     - creates home dir for every student, puts workshop's code here and mounts it into `/workshop` in student's dind container